 I know what some of you are thinking.
 If you could afford to go to Europe, why not just go to popular destinations like France, Spain, and the Netherlands?
 I thought the same thing.
 But it wasn’t long ago when a short trip to Austria stole half of my heart and never gave it back.
 To this day, I still reminisce of the palaces, cobblestone pathways, and art-filled streets of Vienna and Salzburg.
 Therefore, I had to admit that no matter where you are in Europe, you’ll never know when you might be swept off your feet.

 I decided then, that I would set no expectations and let our itinerary and booked tour take me by surprise.
 It’s a good thing I did because, at the end of the trip, I was floored.
 Not just because of the things I had seen, but why on earth weren’t more Filipinos talking about the Balkans?
-I discovered so many appealing and charming aspects of the Balkan states that would make Pinoys scramble for a round-trip.
+I visited Croatia, Bosnia, Macedonia, Montenegro, Kosovo, Romania, Albania, and Bulgaria and I discovered so many appealing and charming aspects of the Balkan states that would make Pinoys scramble for a round-trip.
 So without further ado, here’s why Filipinos should visit the Balkans.

 1. It’ll maximise your Schengen Visa